EnochAy/Udacity-Nanodegree-Data-Analyst---Data-Visualization-Project/README.md

+# Communicating Data Findings
-# Prosper Loan Data Exploration and Visualization
+# Part I - Prosper Loan Data Exploration and Visualization
 ## By Ayomide (Enoch) Fadeyi

+## Introduction
+> Introduce the dataset

+Prosper Loan Dataset contains information on peer to peer loans facilitated by Prosper, a credit company.
+There are 113937 observations(rows) and 81 features(columns).

+##  General Research Question guiding my analysis
+### What are the main driving factors of outcome of loan?

+## Preliminary Wrangling

 ## Prosper Loan Data